 Learn More: 6 Keys to Setting Financial Goals

 So, we started paying cash for cars, paying off credit card debt in full each month, and just saying ‘No’ to big purchases we couldn’t afford.
 Once you develop the habit of living without debt, you’ll likely find that your quality of life has not changed a bit.

 Here’s what we found to be important to avoid piling on more debt:

-- An Emergency Fund: You’ve no doubt heard it a thousands times, but an emergency fund is a must.
+- An Emergency Fund: You’ve no doubt heard it a thousand times, but an emergency fund is a must.
 Even before you begin to pay extra on your debt, having some money set aside will help you handle unexpected expenses and give you a wonderful feeling of control over your finances.
 I’d recommend building up a one-month cushion before paying extra on debt.
-Once you have a month’s worth of expenses saved (in a high interest savings account, of course), then you can begin paying down debt while continue to build your emergency fund at a slower pace.
+Once you have a month’s worth of expenses saved (in a high-interest savings account, of course), then you can begin paying down debt while continuing to build your emergency fund at a slower pace.

 - Save for big purchases: It’s absolutely critical that you include in your monthly budget the cost of large purchases (cars, education) and periodic expenses (car insurance and vacations).
 Don’t use your emergency fund for these!

 - Plan to have fun: You shouldn’t deprive yourself of any and all fun.
 I firmly believe that being debt-free is not actually the goal, but rather a means to a life full of choices and endless possibilities.
 So, what’s the point if you’re miserable for years while you work your way out of debt?
 More importantly, most people cannot maintain total financial deprivation for long.
 And just like a yo-yo diet, the result can be even more debt than you started with.